jocko/dotfiles/README.md

 ## Ruby

-TODO Package ruby-erb needed for some rubies all of the sudden :/

-Older rubies (pre 3.2) can be built with gcc14.
+TODO Package ruby-erb needed for some rubies all of the sudden :/ TODO gcc14 have been moved to aur, don't know if feasible to install Older rubies (pre 3.2) can be built with gcc14.
 First, install gcc14:

     sudo pacman -S --noconfirm gcc14